DelTa-0/DelTa-0/README.md

 🎓 I'm a B.Sc.
 CSIT student at Orchid International College
 🧠 Always exploring new tools, frameworks, and challenges
 🎯 Currently working on full-stack apps and AI-driven systems
-💬 Ask me about React, Django, Laravel, Vue, or Minecraft plugins
+💬 Ask me about React, Django, Node , express

 ---